peteranton1/go-interpreter/README.md

-# Writing and Interpreter in Go
+# Writing an Interpreter in Go

 This project contains example code for an implementation of an interpreter